Bellabeat

-Bellabeat is a Silicon Valley data-centered wellness femtech subsidiary company of Five River Groups Inc. founded by Urška Sršen, Lovepreet Singh and Sandro Mur in 2014.
-It is best known for its Leaf smart jewelry wearable line that is created only for women and tracks sleep, steps, menstrual cycle, mindfulness, and activity.
-Throughout the years, Bellabeat built the go-to wellness brand for women with a compelling ecosystem of solutions and services focused on women’s health.
-The company has offices in San Francisco, Zagreb, Hong Kong, and London.
+Bellabeat is a wellness company founded by Urška Sršen and Sandro Mur in 2014.
+It is best known for its Leaf smart jewelry wearable line.
+The company has an office in Zagreb.
+In 2023, the company had a revenue of US$650 million, according to its investor Nordic Eye.

 History

-Bellabeat was founded in 2014 by Croatian mathematician Sandro Mur and Slovenian sculptor Urška Sršen later joined by Indian cybersecurity specialist Lovepreet Singh in 2016.
-The same year, they participated in the Y Combinator program and finished top of the class (W14).
+Bellabeat was started in 2014 by Croatian mathematician Sandro Mur and Slovenian sculptor Urška Sršen in 2016.
+In the same year, they participated in the Y Combinator program and finished top of the class (W14).
 After graduating from Y Combinator they raised a $4.5M seed round.

 Products

 Smart Jewelry

-The company’s main products are wearables available in two models: Leaf and Ivy.
+The company's main products are wearables available in two models: Leaf and Ivy.

 Bellabeat Leaf

 A year after its Y Combinator debut, in 2015, Bellabeat launched its first edition wearable tracker called Leaf Nature, characterized by its nature-inspired design and versatility of wear.
-It was the first wearable for women that tracks activity, sleep, and stress resistance.
+It is a wearable for women that tracks activity, sleep, and stress resistance.
 The same year, the company added period and pregnancy tracking to its accompanying app.

 In 2016 the company launched Leaf Urban, the updated version of the previous Leaf tracker that featured a more modern, water-resistant design, and updated the corresponding Bellabeat app with additional mindfulness guidance.
 Leaf collection was later expanded to include Leaf Chakra in 2018 and Leaf Crystal, created in partnership with Swarovski crystals in 2019.